WindChimeRan/Deep-Satellite/README.md

 # Deep-Satellite

-## data set
+## data
  The images come from dstl
- 25 polygon annotated image in total
+ 10 polygon annotated image in total
 ### train_x and train_y
  use **vis.py** to draw polygon in **train_y** and visualize the 3 bands images **train_x**